What is Croatia famous for?

 What is Croatia famous for

 We talked shortly about some of the products that made up to become inventions like the tie.
-But that’s far from being the only product Croatia has up it’s sleeve 🙂
+But that’s far from being the only product Croatia has up it’s sleeve.
+Some products even being used across the world, not just Croatia. 🙂

 See other blog posts like: